 PTSD Treatment London

 PTSD treatment is a specific approach to help people with PTSD symptoms.
-We use a number of trauma informed approaches which include EMDR therapy.
-EMDR is the leading evidence based treatment for PTSD.
+We use a number of trauma informed approaches which include EMDR therapy, psychotherapy, cognitive processing therapy, trauma release exercises and techniques underpinned by polyvagal theory.
+Eye Movement Desensitisation & Reprocessing Therapy (EMDR) is the leading evidence based treatment for PTSD.
+It is important to use specific trauma specific focused therapies because traditional types of therapy can re-trigger trauma and PTSD symptoms.

 1 in 10 people in the UK are expected to experience PTSD symptoms at some point in their lifetime.
 Around 20% of people who have experienced a trauma will go on to develop PTSD.
 This is 10% of the UK population.
 The majority of people who experience a trauma will experience some form of trauma symptoms but these usually fade after a few weeks.
-If you have been through a trauma and you are still experiencing symptoms a month later you might be experincing PTSD.
+If you have been through a trauma and you are still experiencing symptoms a month later you might be experiencing post-traumatic stress disorder.

-If left untreated PTSD symtoms can lead to other mental health complications.
+If left untreated PTSD symptoms can lead to other mental health complications and maladaptive coping mechanisms.
 Examples could include, anxiety, depression and addiction.

 What Is PTSD?